How to Create, Design, and Send HTML Emails

 The code above, "style.css" is a plain text file separated from your HTML code.
 The style is the file's name and can differ for different users.

 Most email clients don’t support external stylesheets.
-Hence, it is a best practice not to use them.
+Hence, it is best not to use them.

 2. Embedded stylesheets